kalhorghazal/ARM-Processor/README.md

 # ARM-Processor
-A Pipelined implementation of ARM
+A pipelined implementation of ARM processor
-## How it works ?
+## How it works?

-This CPU has a `32bit` data bus and a `32bit` address bus.
+This CPU has a `32-bit` data bus and a `32-bit` address bus.

-All of the Instructions are 32 bit.
+All of the instructions are 32-bit.

-Instructions :
+Instructions:

 | Instruction Mnemonic | Definition          | Bits 27:26 | Bits 24:21 |
 |----------------------|---------------------|------------|------------|